-Judea Pearl and Dana Mackenzie BASIC (2018) "Correlation is not causation" That scientific re
+Judea Pearl and Dana Mackenzie BASIC (2018) "Correlation is not causation."

-"Correlation is not causation."
 That scientific refrain has had social consequences - not least, the long debate over links between tobacco and lung cancer.
 Judea Pearl proposes a radical mathematical solution.
-A prominent researcher in artificial intelligence (AI), Pearl teams up with writer Dana Mackenzie to explore the science of causation, now bearing fruit in biology, medicine, social science and AI through tools such as the "causal inference engine".
+A prominent researcher in artificial intelligen (Al), Pearl teams up with writer Dana Mackenzie to explore the scien of causation, now bearing fruit in biology, medicine, social science at mathematical solution.
+A prominent researcher in artificial intelligence (Al), Pearl teams up with writer Dana Mackenzie to explore the science of causation, now bearing fruit in biology, medicine, social science and Al through tools such as the "causal inference engine".
 The inevitably chewy narrative is leavened by the contributions of half-forgotten researchers such as psychologist Barbara Burks.